stfc/PSyclone/doc/system_specific_setup.rst

 ^^^^^^^^^^^^^^^

 fparser is also required by PSyclone but is not available from the Ubuntu software centre.
-It must instead be installed from the Python Package Index using pip:
+It can instead be installed from the Python Package Index using pip:
 ::